khmyznikov/ios-pwa-wrap/README.md

 # ios-pwa-wrap
 Makes possible of publishing PWA to Apple Store like TWA from Google.
+Supports work with push notifications from JS code, handle auth providers by redirect URL, handle external links, print page support, and loading animation.
 Firebase cloud messaging are used for Push Notifications.
 # Gallery
 | Launch process | Native Push API request | MSAL Auth Redirect |
 |---|---|---|